He just spent $69 million on a digital piece of art. It’s not his first Beeple.

 “It could be argued that it’s a cash grab,” said Paul Sibenik, an investigator at CipherBlade, a firm that specializes in blockchain and cryptocurrency fraud.
 He sees no evidence of potential fraud.
 “If you found value in having the asset itself, maybe you wouldn’t try to sell it in pieces to everyone who wanted a portion of it,” Sibenik said.

-A spokeswoman for MetaKovan did not return a request for comment.
+A spokeswoman for MetaKovan declined to comment.
 In blog posts and podcast interviews, the entrepreneur has said he intends to hold his stakes in Beeple artwork for the long term.

 Nine tech titans made more than $360 billion during the pandemic, which may finally shatter the myth of the benevolent billionaire